THAILAND (Update 04/04/2023)

 CAMBODIA (Update 03/10/2022)

-The Royal Government of Cambodia has decided to remove some health requirements for foreigners entering Cambodia.
+The Royal Government of Cambodia has removed some health requirements for foreigners entering Cambodia.

 The order applies to airports, waterways, and land border checkpoints with Thailand, Vietnam, and Laos.